phillipbvetter/ctsmTMB/README.md

 ?ctsmTMB
 ```

-or invidually using the standard syntax
+or individually using the standard syntax

 ``` r
 ?ctsmTMB::addSystem